 On December 11, 2002, the Company and GTS Prepaid, Inc. ("GTS"), entered into an agreement whereby the Company agreed to (i) transfer to GTS on a consignment basis a portion of its inventory of pre-paid phone cards and (ii) authorize GTS to act as its agent to collect certain accounts receivable.
 The transaction closed on January 7, 2003.
 GTS and the Company agreed that GTS would pay to the Company an agreed upon sales price for each of the prepaid phone cards it sold and all accounts receivable collected in installments.
 On April 8, 2003 GTS and the Company entered into an agreement, in accordance with which GTS will make weekly payments to the Company of \$7,745, including interest at 15% per annum, until the amount owed by GTS is repaid in full, approximately in March 2004.
 The obligation is secured by a second lien on GTS' assets.
-Payments received by the Company during the three months ended June 30, 2003 related to this agreement from GTS were \$75,000 of principal and \$11,000 of interest.
-At June 30, 2003 the balance owed by GTS to the Company was \$278,000 and GTS held on consignment basis \$59,000 of prepaid phonecard inventories owned by the Company.
-These inventories are being offered for sale by a former employee of the Company on a commission basis.
-All payments due from GTS have been received by the Company on a timely basis to date.
-The balances owed by GTS to the Company comprise a large concentration of risk to the Company and the ability of the Company to fully collect the amounts owed will depend on the future profitability and cash flow
+Payments received by the Company during the three months ended September 30, 2003 related to this agreement from GTS included approximately \$121,000 of principal and \$11,000 of interest.
+At September 30, 2003 the balance owed by GTS to the Company was \$181,000 (\$158,000 of principal on the note and \$23,000 for net sales of consigned inventory), and GTS held on consignment basis approximately \$35,000 of prepaid phonecard inventories owned by the Company.
+These inventories are being offered for sale by GTS personnel on a commission basis.
+As there can be no assurance that the remaining inventories will be successfully converted to cash due to their age and geographical constraints, they have been fully reserved for.
+All payments due on the GTS note have been received by the Company on a timely basis to date.
+The balances owed by GTS to the Company comprise a large concentration of risk to the Company and the ability of the Company to fully collect the amounts owed will depend on the future profitability and cash flow of GTS.

 The Company does not intend to produce or sell prepaid phone cards in the future.
 As a result of this decision, in December 2002 the Company recorded an impairment loss on property and equipment of Isis of approximately \$21,000 and terminated the remaining employees of Isis.
 Termination benefits were insignificant and were all paid before December 31, 2002.
 Revenues of Isis were approximately \$11.8 million, \$15.1 million and \$18.0 million in 2002, 2001 and 2000, respectively.
 Net losses before tax of Isis were \$0.9 million, \$1.4 million and \$0.3 million in 2002, 2001 and 2000, respectively.
-Revenues of Isis were approximately \$13,000 and \$171,000 for the three and six-month periods ended June 30, 2003 and were primarily composed of inventory liquidation transactions.
+Revenues of Isis were approximately \$25,000 and \$196,000 for the three and nine-month periods ended September 30, 2003 and were primarily composed of inventory liquidation transactions.